dadrian/dadrian.io/content/blog/posts/no-pqc-without-agility.md

 Cross-signatures can be within an organization, e.g. CA Root 2 gets cross-signed by CA Root 1, or they can be cross-organization, e.g. CA1 gets cross-signed by CA2.
-For the purposes of post-quantum, we're mostly interested in intra-organization cross-signing.
+For the purposes of post-quantum, we're mostly interested in cross-signing that is internal to a single CA operator.
+For an ML-DSA root, the cross-sign would be an RSA or ECDSA signature over the ML-DSA public key[^2].
+Site operators would then serve the cross-sign alongside any other intermediate certificates[^3], effectively increasing the server-presented certificate chain length by one[^4].

+Aggresively serving the cross-sign enables the post-quantum transition for existing CAs because it allows them to leverage their legacy trust into compatibility at the cost of serving yet another certificate.
+This isn't really an option for a new CA attempting to leverage post-quantum as a way to enter the market[^5].

 [^1]: This assumes the existence of a single intermediate certificate shipped with the leaf certificate, and a single algorithm per chain.
 Each cert would